KarAshutosh/karashutosh.github.io/blogs/blog4.md

     ![Admin user registration request via Postman](media/blog4/register-admin_postman.png)

-2. Upon your next visit to the application’s web UI the challenge will be marked as solved.
+2. Upon your next visit to the application's web UI the challenge will be marked as solved.

-### **Put an additional product into another user’s shopping basket**
+### **Put an additional product into another user's shopping basket**

 1. Log in as any user.
 2. Inspect HTTP traffic while putting items into your own shopping basket to learn your own `BasketId`.
-For this solution we assume yours is `1` and another user’s basket with a `BasketId` of `2` exists.
+For this solution we assume yours is `1` and another user's basket with a `BasketId` of `2` exists.
 3. Submit a `POST` request to [http://localhost:3000/api/BasketItems](http://localhost:3000/api/BasketItems) with payload as `{"ProductId": 14,"BasketId": "2","quantity": 1}` making sure no product of that with `ProductId` of `14` is already in the target basket.
 Make sure to supply your `Authorization Bearer` token in the request header.
 4. You will receive a (probably unexpected) response of `{'error' : 'Invalid BasketId'}` - after all, it is not your basket!
 5. Change your `POST` request into utilizing HTTP Parameter Pollution (HPP) by supplying your own `BasketId` *and* that of someone else in the same payload, i.e. `{"ProductId": 14,"BasketId": "1","quantity": 1,"BasketId": "2"}`.